kuzminrobin/fcl/CallLogging.md

     * miri
     * valgrind
   * Write the documentation
+    * LazyCell (if used instead of LazyLock) to the diagrams
+    * THREAD_DECORATOR to diagrams.
     * Extract fcl_doc into something separate.
     * On the diagrams consider using `+` for `pub` and `-` for private.
     * ReadMe.md
       * User Manual
+        * What is FCL for?
+          * Testing.
+Make sure that a certain sequence of cunction calls has taken place.
         * Document that sequential loops can be logged as a single loop (if the iterations are equal).
         * Document that loop ret val loggign has been deprioritized.
         * If there are multiple binary crates in the workspace and one library crate with features